TheLostLambda/thelostlambda.xyz/README.md

 ## TODO
   - Markdown to HTML for writing blog posts.
 The Markdown will be stored, and then converted and wrapped when the blog page is requested.
-  - Fix the sensitivity to forgetting trailing slashes in urls
-  - Add templating support
   - Comment everything better